STARS4ALL/tessdb-server/README.md

 ### Dimension Tables

+They are:

 * `date_t`      : preloaded from 2016 to 2026
 * `time_t`      : preloaded, with seconds resolution (configurable)
 * `tess_t`      : registered TESS instruments collecting data
 * `location_t`  : locations where instruments are deployed
 * `tess_units_t`     : an assorted collection of unit labels for reports, preloaded with current units.
 * `tess_v`      : View with TESS instrument and current location.
 It is recommended that reporting applications use this view, instead of the underlying `tess_t` and `location_t` tables.

+#### Date Dimension

+Pretty much standard date table from dimensional modelling.
+Contains most used attributes plus `julian_day` specific to Astronomy domain.

+#### Time of the day Dimension

+Pretty much standard time of the day table from dimensional modelling.
+Contains well known attributes.

 #### Instrument Dimension